Fawkner

 Population growth drivers in Fawkner are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of the Fawkner statistical area (Lv2) was estimated at around 15,418 as of November 2025, reflecting an increase of 1,144 people since the 2021 Census.
-The population in 2021 was reported to be 14,274 people.
-This increase is inferred from AreaSearch's estimate of the resident population at 15,230 following examination of the latest ERP data release by the ABS in June 2024 and an additional 223 validated new addresses since the Census date.
-The population density ratio was 2,948 persons per square kilometer, placing Fawkner (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 8.0% growth since census is within 1.7 percentage points of the national average (9.7%).
-Population growth was primarily driven by overseas migration contributing approximately 81.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Fawkner is estimated to be around 15,448.
+This reflects an increase of 1,174 people since the 2021 Census, which reported a population of 14,274.
+The change is inferred from AreaSearch's estimate of the resident population at 15,230 following examination of the ABS's latest ERP data release in June 2024 and an additional 235 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,953 persons per square kilometer, placing Fawkner in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 8.2% growth since census is within 1.7 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration contributing approximately 81.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and uses VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels for areas not covered by ABS data.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Fawkner (SA2) is expected to increase by 7,657 persons to 2041, reflecting an increase of 48.5% in total over the 17 years.
+According to these trends, exceptional growth is predicted over the period with the suburb expected to increase by 7,653 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 48.2% in total over the 17 years.

 Frequently Asked Questions - Population